 Fish depth.
 Fish depths are being monitored by hydro acoustics, sonic tracking and gill nets set at three different depths.
-Hydro acoustic analysis for June and July is incomplete.
+Hydro acoustic analysis for June is incomplete.
 Initial observations show fish throughout the hypolimnion of North Twin and no fish in the hypolimnion of South Twin.
+Sonic tracking only occurs in North Twin.
+The May 28 tracking survey showed fish in the hypolimnion.
 Gillnets were set in each lake monthly during 2008 and are being set again in 2009.
 Nets are set at 2-5m, 5-8m and 9-12m.
-Under stratified conditions (mid May-mid October) fish have never been captured in the 9-12m net.
-Results of 2009 gillnet sets are shown below.